Identifying and Overcoming Barriers to Health and Health Care in Northern New England

 Engaging the Community in Research

 When clinicians and community-based partners work collaboratively to facilitate community participation in research, meaningful progress can result.
-We are actively building capacity for health care stakeholders and rural community members to participate in research activities, and for academic institution-based researchers to effectively engage rural health care providers and their patients in research.
+We are actively building capacity for health care stakeholders and rural community members to participate in research activities and for academic institution-based researchers to effectively engage rural health care providers and their patients in research.

 Community member input on research priorities and study design can inform the goals and strategies of clinical and translational investigations.
 Studies have shown the enormous potential for community-member support in all areas of research planning and design to accelerate research progress.
-For example community input can be invaluable for developing messaging and communications tools, reviewing informed consent documents, and providing feedback on research protocols.
+For example, community input can be invaluable for developing messaging and communications tools, reviewing informed consent documents, and providing feedback on research protocols.
 In the context of rural health care research, the concept of community includes the following:

-- Anyone delivering health care, such as health and mental health care providers, support staff, and administrators in locations like clinics, hospitals, long-term care facilities, schools, and home-based programs
+- Anyone delivering health care, such as health and mental health care providers, support staff, and administrators, in locations like clinics, hospitals, long-term care facilities, schools, and home-based programs

 How Can I Get Involved?

 There are significant resources for conducting clinical and translational research currently available through the Northern New England Clinical & Translational Research Network.
 These include opportunities for professional development, research navigation, research technology, and pilot project funding.
+Additional information and opportunities will be added soon as we prepare to launch our updated website and interactive NNE-CTR Member Portal.